-Child support and spousal maintenance
+Child support & maintenance

-Find a fair and workable child support and/or spousal maintenance arrangement
+Let us help you find a fair and workable child support and/or spousal maintenance arrangement

 When it comes to resolving Child Support and Spousal Maintenance our focus is squarely on helping you get a fair, workable and just arrangement in place – as quickly as possible.
 In many instances, we encourage our clients to use mediation as an opportunity to reach an agreement and avoid the costly and emotional experience of going through the courts.